Evengelius/spring_magazine/README.md

     spring.datasource.username=yourUsername
     spring.datasource.password=yourPassword

+4. Create a database and name it fastfood.

+5. Import the SQL file present here, in your database.

+6. Preset credentials => user: admin | password: admin

-4. Test it | Postman.
+6. Test it | Postman.
 ```

 ## Functionnalities